-While moving from LPDDR4 to LPDDR4x, the output VDDQ voltage – that is responsible to drive signals between RAM and your phone’s chipset – was reduced from 1.1v to 0.6v.
+While moving from LPDDR4 to LPDDR4x, the output VDDQ voltage – that is needed to drive signals between RAM and your phone’s chipset – was reduced from 1.1v to 0.6v.
 This voltage reduction was what primarily brought in the improvements in power efficiency.

 Voltages have been reduced with LPDDR4x to LPDDR5 (not the VDDQ, though), but this time the power efficiency gains are driven by many different factors and holistic design refinements.
 These factors include the use of variable voltage (up to 1.1V), improved clocking inspired by GDDR5 memory used in graphics cards, and – primarily – the new deep sleep mode which ensures that LPDDR5 DRAM consumes 50% lesser power in idle mode as compared to LPDDR4x.

-Overall, Samsung and JEDEC claim that its LPDDR5 RAM will be up to 30% more power-efficient over LPDDR4x – which is a substantial gain.
+Overall, Samsung and JEDEC claim that LPDDR5 RAM will be up to 30% more power-efficient over LPDDR4x – which is a substantial gain.
 Micron claims a 20% improvement in power-efficiency over LPDDR4x for its LPDDR5 chips.

 LPDDR5 vs LPDDR4: Data rate improvements